appium/appium-inspector/README.md

 ### Installing on macOS

-If you're using the desktop app on macOS, when you run it you will likely be greeted with some error about the app not being able to be opened, or not verified by Apple, or something similar.
+If you're using the desktop app on macOS, when you run it you may be greeted with some error about the app not being able to be opened, or not verified by Apple, or something similar.
 The easiest way to get around this is to run `xattr -cr` on the file you downloaded.
 So let's say you downloaded `appium-inspector.dmg` and copy `Appium Inspector.app` in `/Applications` inside the disk image.
 Then you would run `xattr -cr "/Applications/Appium Inspector.app"` before opening it.
 The same goes for the zip version (or the .app itself).
 Alternatively, you can allow the Inspector to be opened by adjusting your Security settings in System Preferences to allow apps by third parties to run.

+### Installing on Linux

+To run the `.AppImage` file on Linux, you will need to make sure that it is executable (e.g., `chmod a+x Appium-Inspector-linux.AppImage`.
+Then you can run it from the command line simply as any other command: `./Appium-Inspector-linux.AppImage`.

 ## Features